20 days Hanoi to Siem Reap

 Day 8 – Ho Chi Minh, Vietnam:

 Before checking out your hostel grab some lunch and board the bus to Da Nang airport.
 Then, catch a flight from Da Nang to Ho Chi Minh City and arrive at your accommodation at around 6pm.

-Ho Chi Minh City is Vietnam’s bustling capital and the traffic and motorbikes is like nothing you have ever experienced.
+Ho Chi Minh City is Vietnam’s largest city and the traffic and motorbikes is like nothing you have ever experienced.
 You then have the option to embark on an orientation walking tour of the city.
 For those interested, visit Ben Thanh Market for great fashion bargains and a delicious street food dinner.
 Head to the hostel’s rooftop bar, the first stop of this evening’s bar crawl.

 Day 9 – Ho Chi Minh, Vietnam: